 For a long time I could not eat raw vegetables.
 I had trouble digesting them.
 I also could not eat big meals or go too long between my meals.
 Switching to raw milk enabled me to enjoy milk without bloating.
 I also began to make kefir and kombucha.

 I needed to increase my protein, fat, and salt intake.
 Salt craving is very common with adrenal exhaustion.
-And it is not a bad idea to satisfy that craving.
-Sea salt heals adrenals.
-Also coconut oil has earned its place in the recovery plan.
+Sea salt was good for my adrenals.
+Also coconut oil earned its place in my recovery plan.

 I have a friend whom I usually see on Tuesdays for an afternoon of mutual sharing, encouragement and laughter.
 It’s been such a blessing to have someone who listens and understands.
 Often the ones who understand and don’t get tired of listening are the ones struggling with similar problems.